kilgaloon/jSharp/README.md

 ======

 jSharp is sword for javascript ninjas.
-What is even better, it works with frameworks you allready know.
+What is even better, it works with frameworks you already know.

 Be real ninja.